Hypholoma lateritium: Distribution and habitat

+Edibility

-This species is sometimes considered edible but caution must be taken to avoid confusing it with similar-looking deadly species such as Galerina marginata.
-The taste of Hypholoma lateritium is mild to somewhat bitter.
+Hypholoma lateritium is sometimes considered edible but caution must be taken to avoid confusing it with similar-looking deadly species.
+In Europe the species is often considered inedible or even poisonous.
+Specimens are best when collected young; older specimens tend to be bitter from being fouled by insects.

-However, when cooked, brick caps have a nutty flavor.
+The taste is mild to somewhat bitter, but when cooked the mushrooms have a nutty flavor.
 They are especially delicious when sauteed in olive oil.
-Brick Tops have been considered one of the better edibles of late fall in the Northeast United States.
+Brick tops have been considered one of the better edibles of late fall in the Northeast United States.
+It is considered a choice edible in Japan.

-They are best when collected young; older specimens tend to be bitter from being fouled by insects.